 Do you ever name your plants?
-Last spring when I brought a little organic rosemary plant home, I wanted to name it Herb, but after a while, I felt the plant was too feminine to be a ‘Herb’, so Rosemary she became.
+Last spring when I brought a little organic rosemary plant home, I wanted to name it Herbie, but after a while, I felt the plant was too feminine to be a ‘Herbie’, so simply Rosemary she became.

-Rosemary is always indispensable in the kitchen.
-It is one of the few herbs that can withstand high temperatures without losing too much flavor.
-Rosemary’s distinctive aroma is hard to describe, though noteded food scientist Harold McGee breaks it down as a combination of “florals, pine, wood, eucalyptus, and clove” (“enticing” also works).
+Rosemary’s distinctive aroma is hard to describe, though noted food scientist Harold McGee breaks it down as a combination of “florals, pine, wood, eucalyptus, and clove” (“enticing” also works).

 Because the people who live in our home like this girl so much, I thought we would share one of our favorite recipes with you.